the00cheat/randomScriptsForRandomProblems/README.md

 | 5    | PHP          |<img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/stars_4_half.png" width="75">|

 - <sup>1</sup> Theres are some others that I havent listed like Node.js which is a superset of javascript and also MongoDB which works well with javascript / Node but I'm sure how to classify it.
 - <sup>2</sup> Sql is technically a scripting language, but I don't see us using it.
-Maybe if we use SQLite we can.
+We might find a use for SQLite, but we will see.

 #### Advantages of scripts: